shenweiss/hfo_engine/README.md

 - note any errors in the pip dependency resolver
 - download python3 setuptools
 - in the ez-detect directory run python3 setup.py develop
-- edit config.py in the ~/ez-detect/ez_detect/ folder and change project root -- copy the cudaica binary executable to the ~/ez-detect/ez_detect/matlabcode/cudaica/ folder overwriting the existing cudaica file there
+- edit config.py in the ~/ez-detect/ez_detect/ folder and change paths
-- In your matlab directory go to matlab_path/extern/engines/python/ and run:
+- copy the cudaica binary executable to the ~/ez-detect/ez_detect/matlabcode/cudaica/ folder overwriting the existing cudaica file there
-$python3 setup.py install
+- In your matlab directory go to matlab_path/extern/engines/python/ and run: $python3 setup.py install

 d) installing io_trc code
 - go to io_trc directory